-The purpose of the PDF as presented in the new draft decision is to:
+The purpose of the PDF as presented by the Commission is to:

-"The purpose of is to set out the minimum standards of assistance to which residential customers anticipating or facing payment difficulties are entitled, so that disconnection of a residential customer is a measure of last resort."
+"...set out the minimum standards of assistance to which residential customers anticipating or facing payment difficulties are entitled, so that disconnection of a residential customer is a measure of last resort."
+1

-The Commission has sort to place greater emphasis on customers staying in contact with their retailer during times when they experiencing payment difficulties.
+The Commission has sort to place greater emphasis on customers staying in contact with their retailer during times when they experience payment difficulties.
 In doing so, a customer may weigh up his or her options having received practical and relevant information in relation to their energy use, billing history and payment options.
-A customer is therefore provided every possible chance to identify the best course of action for their individual circumstances moving forward in order to continue paying for their ongoing energy supply as well as any arrears which may have resulted - thereby ensuring disconnection is taken as a last resort.
+A customer is provided every possible chance to identify the best course of action for their individual circumstances in order to continue paying for their ongoing energy supply as well as any arrears which may have accrued - thereby ensuring disconnection is a last resort.

-Three tiers of assistance - standard, tailored and default - are to be provided by a retailer to those customers experiencing payment difficulties.
+Two tiers of assistance - standard and tailored - are to be provided by a retailer to those customers experiencing payment difficulties.
 These tiers are seen as the minimum standard and do not prevent a retailer from providing additional assistance above each proposed tiers.
 A customer is expected to move from receiving one form of assistance to another as their individual circumstances improve or as additional support is deemed necessary.
 Each assistance is to include:

-- Standard Assistance: requires retailers to make available to customers' alternative payment arrangements (minimum 3 of 5) for paying their energy bills in order to help the customer avoid getting into arrears.
-Further, retailers are also required to make certain basic information available to all customers, including information about lowering energy costs and about types of assistance provided by government and non-government bodies. - Tailored Assistance: requires a retailer to make available flexible and practicable assistance that makes it easier for them to repay their arrears and lower their energy costs including for example repayment of arrears over a period of up to 2 years by payments at regular intervals of up to one month, specific advice about the likely cost of a customer's future energy use and how this cost may be lowered and specific and timely advice about any government and non-government assistance (including a Utility Relief Grant) available to help a customer meet their energy costs, as well as various practical assistance measures. - Default Assistance: requires a retailer to make an offer in writing providing a customer with the ability to pay their arrears by equal monthly payments over a period three times the length of their current billing period.
+- Standard Assistance: requires retailers to make available to customers alternative payment arrangements for paying their energy bills in order to help the customer avoid getting into arrears.2 Retailers are also required to make certain basic information available to all customers, including information about lowering energy costs and about types of assistance provided by government and non-government bodies. - Tailored Assistance: requires a retailer to make available flexible and practicable assistance that makes it easier for a customer to repay their arrears and lower their energy costs.
+This includes, for example: repayment of arrears over a period of up to 2 years (or longer if agreed to by the retailer) by payments at regular intervals of up to one month; specific advice about the likely cost of a customer's future energy use and how this cost may be lowered; specific and timely advice about any government and non-government assistance (including a Utility Relief Grant) available to help a customer meet their energy costs; and various practical assistance measures.